pyRiemann/pyRiemann-qiskit/doc/index.rst

 A typical use case would be to use vectorized covariance matrices in tangent space as an input for quantum classifiers.
+You could also try the quantum version of the MDM algorithm.

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
 More practical information is on the